baotonglu/apex/README.md

 ## Running benchmark

 ### Persistent memory pool path
-Please ensure your PM device is properly configured with App Direct mode and mounted to your file system with "DAX" enabled.
+Please ensure your PM device is properly configured with App Direct mode and mounted to file system with "DAX" enabled.
 Change the [PM pool path](https://github.com/baotonglu/apex/blob/ccd172c1034ec235027aebf0d481b9c583a91ec0/src/util/allocator.h#L24) of our allocator to the memory path on your own server before testing.

 ### Benchmark setting